2. Basics of Logic Design

 2.5.
 Timing Analysis

-This exercise studies three alternative circuits which implement the XOR (exclusive or) function with two inputs.
-The schematics of the circuits are given in Fig. 2.5.1.
+This exercise analyzes three alternative circuits that implement the two-input XOR (exclusive or) function.
+The circuit schematics are shown in Fig. 2.5.1.

 ../_images/xor_merged.svg